-Those unfamiliar with the condition are associated with severe chest pains that can spread to the shoulders, arms, and neck because of inadequate blood flow to the heart.
+Those unfamiliar with the condition are associated with severe chest pains that can spread to the shoulders, arms, and neck because of inadequate flow to the heart.

 “But you would have to be pretty stupid to do that, wouldn’t you?” writes Adam Lusher, a contributor to the UK outlet The Independent.
 “Yes.
 Or drunk.
 Furthermore, the government has not – yet – banned cigarettes and alcohol.”

-- Inhaling is not a risk-free pastime, but many recreational users claim that along with the very brief “head rush” that comes with it, the drug improves sex.
+- Inhaling is not a risk-free pastime, but many users claim that along with the very brief “head rush” that comes with it, the drug improves sex.

 According to the Mayo Clinic, inhaling these substances can lead to some adverse side effects, including the following:

 - Flushing of the face and neck

 Regular or heavy use, it should be mentioned, might lead to;